StanfordVL/keto/README.md

 ```bash
 python main.py --mode gcnn_grasp --data_path data/data_grasp.hdf5 --gpu GPU_ID
 ```
-The VAE can generate grasp candidates from the input point cloud, while the evaluation network can score the quality of the candidates.
+The VAE generates grasp candidates from the input point cloud, while the evaluation network scores the quality of the candidates.
 The above two commands are independent and can be run in parallel to save time.
 After training, we merge the VAE and the evaluator as a single checkpoint:
 ```bash
 python merge.py --model grasp --vae runs/vae/vae_60000 --discr runs/gcnn/gcnn_60000 --output models/cvae_grasp
 ```